Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

-Through Data visualization software small business ,users can see and understand their trends and patterns.
+Through Data visualization software, small business users can see and understand their trends and patterns.

-With the use of Artificial intelligence development tools, this software are able to develop dashboard, machine learning and artificial intelligence that generate insights, forecast and many more just by a click of the button.Some have data automation capabilities where any data source can be accessed and data gathered for specific purposes.
+Artificial intelligence development tools allow software developers to develop dashboards, machine learning, and artificial intelligence that generate insights, forecasts, and more with the click of a button.
+Some have data automation capabilities that allow access to any data source and data gathering for specific purposes.

 A data analytics tool called MicroStrategy provides businesses of all sizes with useful intelligence.